-Most, but not all, of our generated QUBO matrices were too big to be embedded in the actual D-Wave 2X chipset; consequently, we have used the D-Wave software package [20] to experimentally compare the efficiency of the QUBO formulations in terms of the number of logical qubits, density of the QUBO matrices and the quality of the embeddings (which relates to the number of physical qubits).
-The results obtained using the two QUBO formulations of size n^2 for the Graph Isomorphism Problem on graphs of order n suggest that the direct formulation is more practical than the other ones.
+We experimentally compared the efficiency of the QUBO formulations in terms of the number of logical qubits, density of the QUBO matrices and the quality of the embeddings (which relates to the number of physical qubits).
+The results obtained using the two QUBO formulations of size $n^2$ for the Graph Isomorphism Problem on graphs of order n suggest that the direct formulation is more practical than the other one and that there may be some foreseeable scalability issues with the Chimera graphs.